Bartlebys/BartlebysCore/Documents/RelationsBetweenModels.md

 ### Notes
 - Check: [Model+Erasure] (../Sources/BartlebysCore/Model+Erasure.swift) for implementation details.
--Each object has a unique creator.
+- Each object has a unique creator.
 It can give ACL privileges in Children Framework like `BartlebyKit` but is not related to Bartleby Relationships mechanism!